-- Advanced, novel pipeline.
-We have an advanced pipeline of novel and proprietary drug candidates, including antibodies and small molecules, to address high unmet medical needs in the inflammation, autoimmune and oncology markets with significant commercial potential. - Proprietary technology.
+- Advanced, innovative pipeline.
+We have an advanced pipeline of innovative and proprietary drug candidates, including antibodies and small molecules, to address high unmet medical needs in the inflammation, autoimmune and oncology markets with significant commercial potential. - Proprietary technology.
 Our proprietary technology enables the development of alternative routes of administration of antibodies, including oral delivery.
 We believe oral delivery will alleviate the significant time and cost burden associated with other routes of administration, including intravenous delivery. - Broad and engaged network of experts.
 Our strong relationships with key opinion leaders contribute to our clinical development efforts and position us well to support our products, if approved.
-Dr. Napoleone Ferrara, Dr. Arun Sanyal, Dr. Kevan Herold, and Dr. Howard Weiner are among the thought leaders on our scientific advisory committee. - Specialized expertise and focus on oncology and inflammation.
-Our management team, including Dr. Kunwar Shailubhai, Dr. Fayez Hamzeh, Jules Jacob, Dr. Priya Eddy and Dr. Vaseem Palejwala, has considerable experience translating technologies from bench to market, and managing the global administration of clinical trials. - Strong intellectual property and know-how.
-We believe our proprietary intellectual property portfolio, in-licensed from Nerviano and Novimmune, provides us with a substantial competitive advantage for the commercial development of small molecule NCEs, and biologics, as well as expanded possibilities for new development programs in the future.
+Napoleone Ferrara, M.D., Arun Sanyal, M.D., Kevan Herold, M.D. and Howard Weiner, M.D. are among the thought leaders on our scientific advisory committee. - Specialized expertise and focus on oncology and inflammation.
+Our management team, including Dr Kunwar Shailubhai, Jules Jacob, Dr Priya Eddy, Dr Vaseem Palejwala], and Betty Chu, has significant experience translating technologies from bench to market, and managing the global administration of clinical trials. - Strong intellectual property and know-how.
+We believe our proprietary intellectual property portfolio, in-licensed from Nerviano Medical Sciences and Novimmune, provides us with a substantial competitive advantage for the commercial development of small molecule new chemical entities and biologics, as well as expanded possibilities for new development programs in the future.
 We have retained the worldwide development and commercialization rights to all of our product candidates. - Lean research and development model, designed to maximize value.
-We employ a lean and virtual R&D model using highly experienced teams of experts for each business function to maximize value accretion by focusing resources on the drug discovery and development processes.
+We employ a lean and virtual research and development (R&D) model using highly experienced teams of experts for each business function to maximize value accretion by focusing resources on the drug discovery and development processes.